KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 Currently, there are 5 types of option data:

-- `flag` options are used for on/off type of data, like whether some feature is enabled.
+- `flag` options are used for boolean type of data, like whether some feature is enabled.
 - `uint` options are used for unsigned positive numbers, like maximum size of joint matrices array.
 - `sint` options are used for signed numbers.
 - `float` options are used for floating point numbers.